coco98/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/setup/1-react.md

 This tutorial uses `create-react-app` with a few other essential modules for styles (`react-bootstrap`) , routing (`react-router`) and workflow tooling (`eslint`, `prettier`, `prop-types`).
 Further this app uses `Auth0` for authentication.

-The backend is already built and available [here](https://backend.graphql-tutorials.org/v1alpha1/graphql).
+The backend is already built and available <BackendLink title="here" />

 You will make use of this for testing and building your frontend app with graphql integration.

 #### Directory Structure